byuflowlab/VortexLattice.jl/docs/src/guide.md

 nothing #hide
 ```

 Then we need to create our geometry.
-While VortexLattice can handle multiple lifting surfaces, for this guide we will be analyzing a planar wing with the following geometric properties.
+While VortexLattice can handle multiple lifting surfaces, for this guide we will be analyzing a wing with the following geometric properties.

 ```@example guide
 xle = [0.0, 0.4] # leading edge x-position